Meet Our Board of Directors

 Jim is a registered professional engineer; he is also a certified Lean Sigma Master Black Belt efficiency expert, and has served as the Chairman of the Industrial and Professional Advisory Council for the College of Engineering at The Pennsylvania State University where he also served as the commencement speaker to the 2010 graduating class.
 In addition to his duties as President & CEO of Restorative Therapies Inc., he is currently the Chair of the Board for Healthcare Access Maryland, which is a $20M+ nonprofit of 220+ people in Baltimore, that is focused on providing healthcare access to the most vulnerable in society across the state of Maryland.
 Jim holds three patents and has a BS in Chemical Engineering from The Pennsylvania State University, an MBA from Western Michigan University, and is a graduate of the Executive Strategic Marketing program at the Stanford Graduate School of Business.

 Mr. Kollender has more than 30 years of experience in the healthcare industry.
-Since September 2019, he has served as the Chief Operating Officer of Strongbridge Biopharma (Nasdaq: SBBP) and previously served as a director of the Company from March 2015 until his executive-level appointment in 2019.
+He currently serves as the President and Chief Financial Officer of Strongbridge Biopharma (Nasdaq: SBBP) and previously served as a director of the Company from March 2015 until his executive-level appointment in 2019.

 Since 2003, he has served first as a Principal and then Partner of Quaker Partners Management, LP, a healthcare venture capital and growth venture firm.
 In addition, from August 2016 through September 2018, he served as chief business officer and chief financial officer of Rapid Micro Biosystems, a Quaker Partners’ portfolio company, where he played a key role in the business expansion and adoption of the company’s Growth Direct™ System.
 Previously, he held positions in sales, marketing and worldwide business development at GlaxoSmithKline (GSK) and served as investment manager at its corporate venture capital arm, S.R.
 One.
 He began his career as a certified public accountant initially with KPMG.